Go with Ted

 Ted and Steve visited Perth regularly until 2016 as Steve’s mother lived there for a number of years.
 Its central situation means that it is accessible from most of Scotland and the railway and road network makes it likely that most people touring Scotland by train, bus or car will pass through or close by and possibly stop overnight.
 It makes a perfectly pleasant base for a short break.
 Our friend Ken moved there in 2019 – we have visited him several times since and got to know more of the city and its surroundings.

-The full name of the city is St John’s Town of Perth, which explains the name of the football team.
+NotesScotland Perth3.jpgThe full name of the city is St John’s Town of Perth, which explains the name of the football team.
 The city centre is a planned town, not too badly mucked up by modern buildings.
 The townscape benefits hugely from the River Tay.
 One of the reasons for its existence was the ability to cross the river – until the Tay Road Bridge opened in 1966 it was the lowest bridging point by road.
 Perth is still a small port.
 The bridges and riverside walks provide good views of the river, the town and its spires, while the open spaces of the North Inch (no longer an island) and South Inch (still an island) add to the green-ness of the city.
 We suspect that there are dodgy / interesting things happening on the South Inch at night, but we haven’t explored further.
 The town appears to be quite vibrant and the city centre seemed thriving more than many, though Covid 19 has had its effects.
 The presence of large employers – as well as the local authority and NHS the town has Aviva, Scottish and Southern Energy and Stagecoach – should keep the local economy going.
 Most of the town is on the west bank of the Tay.
 On the east side suburbs climb the slopes and paths lead to the summit of Kinnoul Hill, with excellent views over the river and the surrounding countryside.
 See WALKS Scotland.

-Short trips can be made by train from Perth to Dunkeld and Pitlochry, both worth a day out.
+cofShort trips can be made by train from Perth to Dunkeld and Pitlochry, both worth a day out.
 Dunkeld has a ruined cathedral by the river and a couple of pleasant pubs in the old village.
 Pitlochry is where every coach tour to Scotland stays and if you want some kailyard kitsch this is your place – the amount of tartanry is overwhelming.
 There are pleasant walks by the River Tummel and Loch Faskally (pictured) and the station is a small delight.
 In town the Old Mill Inn isn’t bad and, if you can face a mile or so uphill walk the Moulin Inn and brewery are excellent (the town bus passes nearby, but isn’t frequent) Blair Atholl with its castle is also easily reached by train and the pleasant small town of Aberfeldy by bus.
-In 2019 we visited Dunning and the fine ninth century Pictish stone Dupplin Cross (pictured) in St Serf’s former church and decent beer (and food) in the Kirkstyle Inn.
-We also visited Blairgowrie and the excellent Ericht Alehouse in the centre of town.
-In early 2020 we visited Dunblane, a small cathedral town, very twee with upmarket shops and a couple of good pubs including the Tappit Hen (pictured).
-Also within reach are Dundee, St. Andrews and much of Fife – for the decent pubs in these areas see Good UK Pubs 2021
+In 2024 we visited Dunning and the fine ninth century Pictish stone Dupplin Cross (pictured) in St Serf’s former church and decent beer (and food) in the Kirkstyle Inn.
+On the return journey it is worth calling in at the Tipsy Coo in Bridge of Earn.
+We regularly catch a bus to Blairgowrie and the excellent Ericht Alehouse in the centre of town.
+A couple of times we have visited Dunblane, a small cathedral town, very twee with upmarket shops and a couple of good pubs including the Tappit Hen (pictured).
+Also within reach are Stirling, Kinross, Dundee, St. Andrews and much of Fife – for the decent pubs in these areas see Our Favourite UK Pubs .

 Practicalities: